Automation Supervisor

 - Mechanical/stage engineering knowledge

-- Solid supervisory and team leadership skills and experience; demonstrable ability to work effectively alone or as part of a team
+- Solid supervisory and team leadership skills and experience; demonstrable ability to work effectively and proactively either alone or as part of a team

-- Ability to communicate effectively and sensitively with colleagues and staff at all level
+- Ability to communicate effectively and sensitively with colleagues and staff at all levels

 - Excellent knowledge and practical experience of safe working practice within a theatrical environment

-- Experience writing Risk Assessments and Method Statements
+- Experience of writing Risk Assessments and Method Statements

 - Working knowledge of Health and Safety legislation and regulations